Hatherley and Reddings have re-signed their favourite Sri Lankan batting all-rounder, Nipuna Gamage, for their 2021 WEPL campaign.

 Gamage first earned his professional debut following success for Moratuwa Sports Club and Burgher Recreation Club Under-23s, Gamage featured for the International College of Business and Technology (Colombo) at the Red Bull Campus Cricket World Finals in India (2015/16), eventually losing in the Semi-Final to Loughborough University.

-A technically sound and free-flowing left-handed batsman, Gamage also bowls handy off-spin which he put to good effect during his maiden UK stint in 2019.
+A technically sound and free-flowing left-handed batter, Gamage also bowls handy off-spin which he put to good effect during his maiden UK stint in 2019.

 Playing for Hatherley and Reddings, he impressed in the West of England Premier League (Gloucestershire Division) taking 22 league wickets at 16.77 alongside 602 runs at 33.44.